 1. INTRODUCTION

 The economic viability of dairy herd is dependent on normal reproduction.
 Reproduction may be affected by various factors, but the pathological changes in the reproductive tract caused by microorganisms appear to be the key factor for infertility (Patel et al., 2009).
 Infertility in cattle is of paramount importance causing great loss to the farmer and dairy industry.
 It may be resulted from infections affecting various parts of genital tract.
 Generally, non-specific infection of genitalia was considered to be the main cause of repeat breeding (Murthy et al., l974).

-Higher percentage of infertility in bovines was due to different degrees of endometritis.
+Uterine infection is a major cause of reproductive failure leading to infertility in cattle as well as buffalo (Knutti et al., 2000; Moghaddam and Mamoei, 2004; Sheldon et al., 2008).
+The major affections of the uterine infection include endometritis (subclinical as well as clinical), metritis, puerperal metritis, septic metritis and pyometra, of which most commonly encountered condition is endometritis.

 Incidence of repeat breeding in cows varies between 10-18% among various countries (Kimura et al., 1987).
 Bhosrekar (1973) reported 42.7% incidence of repeat breeding in cows and observed that the causative factors were endometritis (37.5%), cervicitis (19.4%), cystic ovary (16.6%), kinky cervix (9%), tubal factors (1.4%) and ovarian factors (5.6%).
 Furthermore, it is bacterial endometritis which constitutes major cause of repeat breeding in crossbred cattle (Saini, 1993; Couto et al., 2013).

-Uterine infection is a major cause of reproductive failure leading to infertility in cattle as well as buffalo (Knutti et al., 2000; Moghaddam and Mamoei, 2004; Sheldon et al., 2008).
-The major affections of the uterine infection include endometritis (subclinical as well as clinical), metritis, puerperal metritis, septic metritis and pyometra, of which most commonly encountered condition is endometritis.

 Endometritis can occur by ascending route following abnormal parturition such as abortions, retained placenta, premature births, twin births, dystocia as well as uterine affections like septic metritis, post-partum metritis, pyometra and traumatic lesions of genital tract.
 It is the inflammation of endometrium with no systemic signs and usually caused by pathogenic bacteria (Bondurant, 1999), and has been divided into subclinical and clinical endometritis (Sheldon et al., 2006).
 Clinical endometritis is characterized by the presence of purulent or mucopurulent uterine discharge in the vagina with no systemic signs of illness; whereas subclinical endometritis is defined as inflammation of the uterus without any clinical signs but characterised by an increased number of polymorphonuclear neutrophil (PMN)-2- infiltration in the endometrium with a threshold level of 5% on cytobrush cytology (LeBlanc et al., 2002; Gilbert et al., 2005; Sheldon et al., 2006).
 Non-specific opportunist pathogens that contaminate the uterus especially during the peri-parturient period or post service are responsible for endometritis.
 Both aerobic and anaerobic, gram-positive and gram-negative bacteria have been isolated from endometritic cow and buffalo (Olson et al., 1984; Sheldon et al., 2006; Azawi, 2006).